 New Zealand's first female chief justice, she steered the nation's highest court with a fierce intellect and a commitment to judicial independence.

-Dame Sian Elias ascended to the apex of New Zealand's legal system not as a career judge, but as a brilliant barrister known for her work in public law.
-Appointed directly to the role of Chief Justice in 1999, she broke the judicial ceiling, becoming the first woman to hold the position.
-For over two decades, she presided with formidable grace, guiding the judiciary through the monumental transition to a new Supreme Court, which she helped design and lead.
-Her tenure was marked by a sharp legal mind and an unwavering belief in the courts as a separate, co-equal branch of government.
-Elias's judgments often reflected a deep concern for the rights of the individual against state power, leaving a lasting imprint on New Zealand's constitutional landscape.
+Dame Sian Elias became the first woman to serve as Chief Justice of New Zealand in 1999.
+She was appointed directly from the bar, where she had built a reputation as a brilliant barrister in public law.
+For over two decades, she presided with formidable grace.
+She helped design and lead the transition to a new Supreme Court.
+Her tenure was marked by a sharp legal mind and an unwavering belief in the courts as a co-equal branch of government.
+Her judgments often reflected a deep concern for the rights of the individual against state power.
+She left a lasting imprint on New Zealand's constitutional landscape.

 1946–1964